-- Pricing – Check Zillow or House Canary to see if the list price for the home is in line with what other similar homes in the area have sold for recently
+- Pricing – Check Zillow or House Canary to see if the list price for the home is in line with what other similar homes in the area have sold recently

 - Monthly Rent – Rentometer is a rental comparison tool that will help you assess what similar homes in the area are renting for.

 - Financial Projections – You can use this tool we created to help you get an overall picture of a home’s potential performance, taking a number of factors into account.
 Each property listed on Roofstock’s marketplace comes with a complete set of underwriting assumptions that form the basis of the financial projections.
-Roofstock, in general, uses conservative estimates as the default view, but investors can customize all-expense estimates which then updates financials in real-time.
+Roofstock, in general, uses conservative estimates as the default view, but investors can customize all-expense estimates which then update financials in real-time.

 - Property Conditions and Repair Costs – You should always include an inspection contingency as part of the deal.
-This will allow you to conduct an independent inspection once you’re in-contract to buy a property, giving you the benefit of not losing out to another buyer while retaining the option to terminate or negotiate the deal if the inspection finds issues with the home that you were not previously aware of.
+This will allow you to conduct an independent inspection once you’re in contract to buy a property, giving you the benefit of not losing out to another buyer while retaining the option to terminate or negotiate the deal if the inspection finds issues with the home that you were not previously aware of.

 Roofstock is not a turnkey firm in the traditional sense.
-Our goal is to provide the benefits of turnkey investing – mainly to let you purchase a cash flowing asset that doesn’t require you to rehab the home yourself – while addressing common complaints around property management fees and less competitive pricing.
+Our goal is to provide the benefits of turnkey investing – mainly to let you purchase a cash-flowing asset that doesn’t require you to rehab the home yourself – while addressing common complaints around property management fees and less competitive pricing.